szilard/GBM-tune/README.md

-The goal of this repo is to study the impact of having one dataset/sample/"the dataset" only when training and tuning machine learning models in practice (or in competitions) on the prediction accuracy on (new) data that come from a (slightly) different distribution (due to non-stationarity).
+The goal of this repo is to study the impact of having one dataset/sample/"the dataset" only when training and tuning machine learning models in practice (or in competitions) on the prediction accuracy on new data that usually comes from a (slightly) different distribution (due to non-stationarity).

-To begin with/to keep things simple we focus on binary classification, use only one source dataset with mix of numeric and categorical features, don't perform feature engineering, and tune only GBMs with lightgbm and random search (might also ensemble the best models).
+To to keep things simple/to begin with we focus on binary classification, use only one source dataset with mix of numeric and categorical features, don't perform feature engineering, tune only GBMs with lightgbm and random search (might also ensemble the best models), and use only AUC as a measure of accuracy.

 From the source data we pick 1 year of data for training/tuning and the following 1 year for testing (hold-out).
 We take samples of give sizes from these. (**TODO:** For now we have only 1 year and 1 sample of each train/test.